When is Good Friday?

 In some countries, there are special Good Friday processions, or re-enactments of the Crucifixion.

-At first glance, it seems a strange name for day that marked such a terrible event as a crucifixion, but when we look at the origin of the name it becomes clearer... or it would if there was one origin that people could agree on.
+At first glance, it seems a strange name for a day that marks such a terrible event as a crucifixion, but when we look at the origin of the name it becomes clearer... or it would if there was one origin that people could agree on.
 As it stands, you can take your pick from the following:

 In Bermuda, it is traditional to fly kites on Good Friday.
 These are often handmade affairs with wooden sticks, tissue paper, glue, and string.
 The use of wood and the shape of the kite is intended to represent the cross, and the kite flying in the sky symbolizes his ascension to heaven.